AindreaAjax/ML_Introduction/Statistics/03_Measures_of_spread.md

 The coefficient of variation is the ratio of the standard deviation to the mean, expressed as a percentage.

 So why do we need it?
 The standard deviation is a measure of absolute variability.
 It doesn't take the scale of the data into account.
 But it is often useful to compare variability between two data sets that have different means.
 The coefficient of variation allows you to compare the spread of two data sets that have different units or scales.
-A practical example is explained in [this YouTube video](https://www.youtube.com/watch?v=9dwLKGoaeEs&list=PLTNMv857s9WVStKLco6ZBOsfSGXzJ1L0f&index=8).
+A practical example of when CV is useful is explained in [this YouTube video](https://www.youtube.com/watch?v=9dwLKGoaeEs&list=PLTNMv857s9WVStKLco6ZBOsfSGXzJ1L0f&index=8).

 $$ CV = \frac{s}{\bar{x}} \times 100 \% $$